Government Launches Loneliness Covid-19 Grant Fund for England

 Umbrella organisations who wish to give funding to local organisations underneath them.

-How To Apply The deadline for applications is 12pm Friday 29 May 2020.
+The deadline for applications is 12pm Friday 29 May 2020.
 The funder aims to have decisions made by mid June 2020.

 Guidance notes and the application form are available on the GOV.UK website.